Skip to content

 44 deep questions to ask your characters

 Character development doesn’t have to be difficult.
 You don’t need to write a biography about every character – unless you want to!
 Deep questions are a great way to get to know your characters and develop them further.
 The 44 questions you’ll find below will help you to create, explore, and develop your characters.
 Ask your protagonists in your story even a couple of questions and you’ll find out more than you did when you began.
-How asking your characters questions can help you If you really want to dive deep into your character’s motivations, beliefs, and experiences, asking deep… Read More »44 deep questions to ask your characters
+How character development questions can help you If you really want to dive deep into your character’s motivations, beliefs, and experiences, asking character development… Read More »44 deep questions to ask your characters

 12+ ways to support writers